Top 11 Logistics ERP Software Solutions for Businesses in 2026

 Over-adapting fundamental AI processes

-Scalability problems arise from making excessive changes to standard AI procedures, which prevents the transition from “system of record” to “system of intelligence.”
+Scalability problems arise from making excessive changes to standard AI procedures, which prevent the transition from “system of record” to “system of intelligence.”

 Insufficient Funding for Change Management 2.0